VictorAdeB/VictorAdeB/README.md

 ## Hello everyone, My name is Victor!

 ### 👋 About Me
 I’m a self-taught front-end web developer focused on continuous learning.
 I am equipped with the latest techniques in developing and designing responsive websites across all devices and using animations to improve user experience.
-When I'm not coding I teach and I listen to podcasts and read books.
+When I'm not coding, I listen to podcasts and read books.

 ### 🔨 What I’m Working On
 Currently building my personal portfolio to showcase my skills and projects.